-LRBAA Today Webinar Series - Join DHS S&T for a new a webinar series starting July 23!
+LRBAA Today Webinar Series - DHS S&T's newest webinar series!
 Learn more about the Department’s research challenge areas, specific to S&T’s LRBAA topics.

 Countering Unmanned Aerial Systems (CUAS)

 This list of questions was created by DHS S&T’s National Urban Security Technology Laboratory (NUSTL) to help Department of Homeland Security Components, and other entities with C-UAS authority build a comprehensive understanding of the nuances, capabilities and limitations of C-UAS technology to aid in purchasing decisions.

 This Counter-Unmanned Aircraft Systems (C-UAS) Technology Guide is intended to educate the national first responder community on C-UAS technology.

 The Preventing Emerging Threats Act of 2018 grants the Department of Homeland Security statutory authority to counter credible threats from unmanned aircraft systems (UAS) to the safety or security of a covered facility or asset.
 This authority is paramount to the Department’s mission to protect and secure the Homeland from evolving threats.
 The Department is in the process of coordinating with Components and stakeholders regarding the need for additional counter-UAS (CUAS) authorities.

 U.S. Department of Homeland Security (DHS) Secretary Kirstjen Nielsen addresses DHS’ crucial missions and how DHS is implementing a policy of “relentless resilience” to confront worldwide threats.